 15-387.
 Procurement of insurance; eligibility of governing board members, former board members and surviving spouse and dependents; deposit of monies

-A. Notwithstanding section 15-323, the governing board may procure insurance from any insurer authorized by the director of the department of insurance or may establish a self-insurance program as provided in section 15-382 for the management and administration of a system for direct payment of benefits, losses or claims or any combination of insurance and direct payments, including risk management consultation, to provide:
+A. Notwithstanding section 15-323, the governing board may procure insurance from any insurer authorized by the director of the department of insurance and financial institutions or may establish a self-insurance program as provided in section 15-382 for the management and administration of a system for direct payment of benefits, losses or claims or any combination of insurance and direct payments, including risk management consultation, to provide:

 1. Health, accident, life or disability benefits for employees of the school district and their dependents and for members of the governing board and their dependents as provided in subsection B of this section.